Would you like to increase your trading success rate?

 - US dollar

-This doesn’t always mean investors will chose a safe haven that is far away from the cause of risk.
+Investors don’t necessarily choose safe havens that are far away from the cause of risk.

 Trade wars with the US and China are another example.

-The US started the recent trade wars tensions.
-So, you would assume investors would take money out of the US dollar.
+The US started the recent trade war tensions.
+You would assume investors would take money out of the US dollar.

 Not so, as a BNNBloomberg article explains.